GerritCodeReview/docker-gerrit/README.md

 ## Build multi-platform images

-For the official releases one can build both `amd64` and `amd64` images at once and either load them to the local docker registry (default) or push them to the `gerritcodereview` dockerhub account.
+For the official releases one can build both `amd64` and `amd64` images at once and either load them to the local docker registry or push them to the `gerritcodereview`dockerhub account.
 In order to do that one simply calls:

 ```
-./build_multiplatform.sh
+./build_multiplatform.sh --load
 ```

 And multiplatform images will be created and loaded locally.
 Calling: